-UPDATE, 10.19.2015: The Great Basin gun is no longer on display at the Center of the West, and will soon be headed home to Great Basin National Park.
+UPDATE, 10.19.2015: The Great Basin gun is no longer on display at the Center of the West, and went home to Great Basin National Park.

 Click here for a video of Cody Firearms Museum Curator Ashley Hlebinsky telling the story of the “Forgotten Winchester.”
 Video courtesy National Shooting Sports Foundation.